junxzm1990/iot-security/README.md

 ## Citation

-If you create a research work that uses our work, please cite our paper:
+If your research find one or several components of this work useful, please cite the following paper:

 ```
 @article{yu2022building,